percona/pxb-docs/docs/about-xtrabackup.md

 Server for MySQL, and *MySQL*.
 It performs streaming, compressed, and incremental *MySQL* backups.

+Check the latest list of all [Supported versions](supported-versions.md).

 !!! important

     **Percona XtraBackup** 2.4 supports *MySQL* and *Percona Server for MySQL*